By Patrick Rorie

 Farther ahead, two impressive high waterfalls became visible cascading along Wailau Valley's steep west wall, and the group took a break in the shade near an impressive, old mango tree.
 Later, the gang passed a deep, inviting swimming hole below another prominent mango tree located on the east bank of the river.

-At long last, Stacy, Alex, Nandor, Steve and Patrick forded Wailau Stream and rejoined the main Wailau Trail about half a mile from the mouth of Wailau Stream.
-As they drew near to the north shore, a friendly local man named Uncle Eames (Aimes) greeted them (Eames reminded Patrick of Nate Yuen because the two men have a similar demeanor and chin hair growth), and Uncle Eames carried on a cordial conversation with the group.
+At long last, Stacy, Alex, Nandor, Steve, and Patrick forded Wailau stream and rejoined the main Wailau Trail about half a mile from the mouth of Wailau Stream.
+As they drew near the north shore, a friendly local man named Uncle Eames (Aimes) greeted them (Eames reminded Patrick of Nate Yuen because the two men have a similar demeanor and chin hair growth), and Uncle Eames carried on a cordial conversation with the group.
 After fording the mouth of Wailau Stream, the fivesome paused to take in the superb view of Molokai's magnificent north shore, containing the highest sea cliffs in the world.

 And at 4 pm, they reached the mostly shaded campground, pitching their tents near the bluff which backs the black sand beach.